Skip to Content

 Hydration Solutions

 Over the past several years, foreign nations who are experiencing water shortages have instituted projects that move significant volumes of water from areas of abundance to areas of need.
+Here is one example.

 China's South to North Water Transfer Project,